"WhatsApp keeps loading but not connecting to the internet, even though Wi-Fi/4G are available in my iPhone 8."

 – a user from Apple Support Communities

-If you come across the similar situation that WhatsApp can't connect to the internet (Wi-Fi or 4G), this article may help you to make WhatsApp back to normal.
+If you come across a similar situation that WhatsApp can't connect to the internet (Wi-Fi or 4G), this article may help you to make WhatsApp back to normal.

 - Solution 1: Force Stop WhatsApp and Restart Your Device